Suidlanders

 The Suidlanders (Southlanders) is a South African right-wing ethnonationalist Afrikaner survivalist group whose ideology is based on the prophecies of Boer Siener van Rensburg.
-The group believes that a race war or general civil war, sometimes referred to as "Uhuru" or the "Night of the Long Knives," is coming in South Africa as a result of a conspiracy theory of white genocide.
+The group believes that a race war or general civil war, sometimes referred to as "Uhuru" or the "Night of the Long Knives", is coming in South Africa.
 They anticipate an eventual collapse of infrastructure, and advocate and plan for an evacuation of white South Africans from major cities in the event of a race war.
-Their leader is Gustav Müller.
-The group has claimed success in raising global awareness of the alleged threat, following a 2017 tour to the United States by spokesperson Simon Roche, and has also taken credit for an offer by Australian government minister Peter Dutton to preferentially grant refugee visas to white South African farmers.
+The group has claimed success in raising global awareness of the claimed threat, following a 2017 tour to the United States by spokesperson Simon Roche, and has also taken credit for an offer by Australian government minister Peter Dutton to preferentially grant refugee visas to white South African farmers.

 History and beliefs

 The Suidlanders were formed in 2006 by Gustav Müller, who still heads the organisation.
 Müller is quoted in a video recording of 28 May 2016 as saying "My actual calling (vocation) is to bring the Boer people back to God."

-Which echoes the few minor hand-picked principles of Christian ethos of the organisation.
-The organisation's activity increased after the murder of Eugène Terre'Blanche, an Afrikaner nationalist, which although did not trigger massive social unrest, did lust far-right organisations and some conservative groups in South Africa.
+The Suidlanders' activity increased after the murder of Eugène Terre'Blanche, an Afrikaner nationalist.
+Although the murder did not trigger massive social unrest, it did spread concern among far-right organisations and some conservative groups in South Africa.

 The Suidlanders currently claim to be a civil organisation that is close to illegal in their own country.
 The group explicitly distances itself from neo-Nazi organisations, though they take credit for propagating the white genocide conspiracy theory.

-The Suidlanders say that they are loosely inspired by the prophecies of Siener van Rensburg, a peasant farmer who served as a spiritual adviser to several Boer military leaders during the Second Boer War who they believe predicted a massive civil insurrection will lead to an alleged race war in South Africa.
+The Suidlanders say that they are loosely inspired by the prophecies of Siener van Rensburg, a peasant farmer who served as a spiritual adviser to several Boer military leaders during the Second Boer War.
+They believe van Rensburg predicted a massive civil insurrection that would lead to an alleged race war in South Africa.
 The group believes that a state of anarchy is coming to South Africa as a result of the revolutionary speeches by Marxist African leaders calling for action against the minority in the country supported by policies to be implemented against the minority under the banner of redress.

-In the wake of Nelson Mandela's death, the Suidlanders estimated the "revolution risk" in South Africa as 50 per cent, and said it would be a great time to "go on holiday," a coded statement involving the prophesied "Uhuru" or "Night of Long Knives," when blacks would allegedly kill whites in South Africa.
+In the wake of Nelson Mandela's death, the Suidlanders estimated the "revolution risk" in South Africa as 50 per cent, and said it would be a great time to "go on holiday", a coded statement involving the prophesied "Uhuru" or "Night of Long Knives", when blacks would allegedly kill whites in South Africa.